GuideNepalJoint FamilyPersonal FinanceSalaryKathmandu

 A few patterns to avoid, all common enough to be worth naming:

-- The "buy them a house instead" pattern.
+• The "buy them a house instead" pattern.
 Loading up on a home loan to "give parents a permanent asset" while running a 50% saving rate transfer monthly.
-The interest on the loan is typically 9–11% — see the home-loan EMI math post.
+Loan interest typically sits at 9–11% (see the home-loan EMI math post).
 The math almost never beats a smaller contribution plus an SIP for both your retirement and theirs.

-- The pool-without-transparency pattern.
+• The pool-without-transparency pattern.
 Pooled income makes sense in genuinely joint households where the ledger is shared in both directions.
-When the ledger is one-way — you put in, you do not see — the configuration tends to silently absorb whatever your raise was last year.
+When the ledger runs one-way (you put in, you do not see), the configuration tends to silently absorb whatever your raise was last year.

 What about the elder-care tail?

 The honest reason to think about this in your 20s and 30s is the medical event in your parents' 70s and 80s.
-Per PLOS One peer-reviewed studies on elder care in Nepal, elder-abuse prevalence in community samples runs 46.6–65.6%, with neglect by family caregivers (50.8%) the most common form.
-Unusually, urban and nuclear-family settings showed higher odds of abuse than rural/joint settings — most plausibly because there are fewer adult eyes on the elderly day to day.
+PLOS One peer-reviewed studies on elder care in Nepal put elder-abuse prevalence in community samples at 46.6–65.6%, with neglect by family caregivers (50.8%) the most common form.
+Counterintuitively, urban and nuclear-family settings showed higher odds of abuse than rural/joint settings, most plausibly because there are fewer adult eyes on the elderly day to day.

-The fix that consistently helps is not "live together no matter what" — it is financial slack.
+The fix that consistently helps is not "live together no matter what."
+It is financial slack.
 Households that can afford a part-time caregiver, a clean home environment, regular medical follow-up, and the occasional break for the primary caregiver are the households where care actually holds up.
-The path to that slack is the saving rate you protect in your 20s and 30s by not over-transferring now.
+The path to that slack runs through the saving rate you protect in your 20s and 30s by not over-transferring now, and through sizing a dedicated parents' medical fund early rather than scrambling when the event lands.

 The point of naming the cost is not to suggest you outsource.
-It is to make clear what slack costs in the worst-case month, so you size your saving rate to be able to absorb it.
+It is to make clear what slack costs in the worst-case month, so you size your saving rate to absorb it.

 The tax footnote